adaltas/node-nikita/packages/ipa/src/group/index.coffee.md

-# `nikita.ipa.user`
+# `nikita.ipa.group`

-Add or modify a user in FreeIPA.
+Add or modify a group in FreeIPA.

 ## Options

 * `attributes` (object, required)
-  Attributes associated with the user to add or modify.
+  Attributes associated with the group to add or modify.
 * `referer` (string, ?required)
   The HTTP referer of the request, required unless provided inside the `Referer` header.
-* `uid` (string, required)
-  Name of the user to add, same as the username.
-* `username` (string, required)
+* `cn` (string, required)
-  Name of the user to add, alias of `uid`.
+  Name of the group to add.
 * `url` (string, required)
   The IPA HTTP endpoint, for example "https://ipa.domain.com/ipa/session/json"